tunwar/fintech-etl/README.md

 # fintech-vis
-A project to better visualise spending personal spending habits accross accounts with `challenger banks` such as Monzo and Revolut.
+A project to better visualise personal spending habits across accounts with `challenger banks` such as Monzo and Revolut.

 ## Plan
 - Initial exploration of Monzo API's -